How To Install A Drainage Channel Under Your Curb Ramp

 Lay Substrate (Optional)

-Mix the Curb Ramp material with about ¾ of the enclosed adhesive using a trowel or drill mixer.
-The granules should be *fully coated, but the mix should not be too “soupy”.
+Mix the Curb Ramp composite with about ¾ of the enclosed adhesive using a trowel or drill mixer.
+The granules should be fully coated, but the mix should not be too “soupy”.
 Do not use the entire gallon for mixing, as a pint or so is recommended for priming.
-Note: The shipping package can be used to mix.
-Put newspaper or other disposable material beneath the box to protect against accidental spillage.
+The shipping package or a 5 gallon bucket can be used for mixing.
+Use caution and put newspaper or other disposable material beneath the box to protect against accidental spillage.

-Prime the substrate surface (or curb surface, if not using a substrate) as well as the top and sides of the drainage channel with a thin layer of the remaining adhesive.
+Next, prime the substrate or curb surface as well as the top and sides of the drainage channel with a thin layer of the remaining adhesive.

-Spread the mixed material from the top of the curb to the bottom of the curb gutter to fill the curb gap.
-Shape at the desired angle to best fit your curb to achieve optimal vehicle clearance.
-For a smooth transition, a 25° angle can be used as a good starting point.
-Compact and compress the material well using a trowel – especially around the drainage channel to avoid gaps.
-Note: Make sure there is at least two inches of material above the drainage channel to maintain the integrity of the ramp’s surface and protect against friction from tires.
+Spread the mixed compound from the top of the curb to the street to fill the gap.
+Shape at the desired angle to best fit your curb to achieve optimal vehicle clearance; a 25° angle can be used as a good starting point.
+Compact and compress the material thoroughly using a trowel – especially around the edges and drainage channel to avoid gaps.